C&K Contractors Logo

-Skateparks are nowadays a common sight in cities and towns all over the globe.
-Thanks to their considerable community appeal, skateparks are not only being built by private companies and local groups.
-Still, they are also often incorporated into new housing developments and urban improvement schemes.
+Skateparks are now common in cities and towns worldwide.
+Thanks to their considerable community appeal, skateparks are not only being built by private companies and local groups but also often incorporated into new housing developments and urban improvement schemes.

-Innovation in skatepark design and construction continues as demand for skatepark building grows in both the public and private sectors.
-Developments in skatepark construction are shaped by sporting trends, new building techniques and materials, as well as aesthetic appeal and environmental considerations.
+Innovation in skatepark design and construction continues to grow as demand for skatepark construction increases in both the public and private sectors.

 Popularity of skateboarding